muratk5n/thirdwave/en/index.md

 Another innovation involves attaching some nanoparticles (i.e., tiny particles) to some plastics; this makes them hydrophobic, which means they won't absorb any water or moisture.

-When these hydrophobic plastics are in contact with water, they release their stored hydrogen gas (H2) and then change back into their hydrophilic state when the water has evaporated (hence 'hydro' meaning water; 'phile' meaning love or attraction to)"
+When these hydrophobic plastics are in contact with water, they release their stored hydrogen gas (H2) and then change back into their hydrophilic state"

 ---